ariaandika/fix-fucking-stupid-css-hot-reload-bullshit/README.md

-# fix-fucking-stupid-css-hot-reload-bullshit
-dont take it personal
+# DONT USE DEFAULT EXPORT